Filling Undefined Values#

 When working with gridded data, undefined values (NaNs) can be problematic for interpolation, especially near land/sea masks.
 If any of the grid points used for interpolation are undefined, the result will also be undefined.
-This example demonstrates how to fill these undefined values in a grid to allow for seamless interpolation.
+This example demonstrates multiple methods to fill these undefined values and provides guidance on choosing the best method for your use case.

 To illustrate the issue, consider the following grid where some values are undefined (represented by red points).
 If we want to interpolate the value at the gray point using bilinear interpolation, the calculation will fail because one of the surrounding grid points is undefined.
 However, the green point can be interpolated without any issues because all its surrounding points are defined.